Sourav-Sharma-191940/LueurTech-Software-Solutions-signup/README.md

 # LueurTech-Software-Solutions-signup
-For creating the signup page and validation I am using React JS.
+For creating the signup page and validation I am using HTML, CSS and JS.